CImrie/tailwind-application/content/cover-letter.md

 </div>

 #### Writing
 I don't get as much time as I would like for writing online, but I did mention digital [sales taxes](http://cf-tailwind-application.netlify.app/cover-letter#who-am-i:~:text=digital%20sales%20tax).
-I did a big writeup of that topic a few years ago if you would like to read it and get a taste for how I communicate.
+I did a big writeup on that topic a few years ago if you would like to read it and get a taste for how I communicate.
 I wrote this when I was considering building a product in the space, before consulting with Stripe and finding out they were about to launch Stripe Tax:
 - [Tech startup taxes](https://randomstate.notion.site/Tech-startup-taxes-595ce51c49124033b2c951545be010c6#812f79b0834e4cc5995c297f7e8127f5)
 - [How digital sellers can comply with taxes around the world - DIY](https://randomstate.notion.site/How-digital-sellers-can-comply-with-taxes-around-the-world-DIY-2d059f4c79f54a9b9edfe6dac946fc8b)